 None (The Stomach Box, 2010, Best Production Irish Times Theatre Awards), Five Ways to Drown, Falling Song (Junk Ensemble, 2010, 2012), Dogs Emma Martin Dance (Best Overall Design ABSOLUT Fringe 2012) Don Pasquale, Carmen (Opera Theatre Company, 2012, 2013),The Rise and Fall of the City of Mahagonny Rough Magic Theatre Company (2014).
 Aedín also works as designer with the Crash Ensemble.

-In addition to her work with Pan Pan, Aoife works as an independent producer under the title of Lily Productions.
-Her company has produced Gavin Kostick’s Heart of Darkness (Dublin Fringe Festival 2007, Ulster Bank Dublin Theatre Festival in 2008 & Southbank Centre in 2009 – Winner of Spirit of the Fringe Award, DFF), Michelle Read’s Snakelight (Dun Laoghaire Mountain to the Sea Literary Festival) and Diet of Worms’ Strollinstown (Absolut Fringe 2010) & Cult (Absolut Fringe 2011).
+In addition to her work with Pan Pan, Aoife worked as an independent producer under the title of Lily Productions.
+Her company produced Gavin Kostick’s Heart of Darkness (Dublin Fringe Festival 2007, Ulster Bank Dublin Theatre Festival in 2008 & Southbank Centre in 2009 – Winner of Spirit of the Fringe Award, DFF), Michelle Read’s Snakelight (Dun Laoghaire Mountain to the Sea Literary Festival) and Diet of Worms’ Strollinstown (Absolut Fringe 2010) & Cult (Absolut Fringe 2011).
 As Producer with Arcane Collective Dance Collective, Aoife represented them at APAP in New York in January 2013 along with producing performances at the Guggenheim Museum (NY) and Dublin Dance Festival 2014.
-Aoife has been working with META Productions since 2013 and produced their recent opera, Heresy, at the Dublin Theatre Festival 2013, Kilkenny Arts Festival 2013, the Mermaid Arts Centre (2013) and Project Arts Centre (2016).
+Aoife worked with META Productions since 2013 and produced their opera, Heresy, at the Dublin Theatre Festival 2013, Kilkenny Arts Festival 2013, the Mermaid Arts Centre (2013) and Project Arts Centre (2016).